Thick-billed murre: Distribution and habitat

-The thick-billed murre is distributed across the polar and sub-polar regions of the Northern Hemisphere where four subspecies exist; one lives on the Atlantic and Arctic oceans of North America (U. l. lomvia), another on the Pacific coast of North America (U. l. arra), and two others that inhabit the Russian arctic (U. l. eleonorae and U. heckeri).
+The thick-billed murre is distributed across the polar and sub-polar regions of the Northern Hemisphere where four subspecies exist; one lives on the Atlantic and Arctic oceans of North America (U. l. lomvia), another on the Pacific coast of North America (U. l. arra), and two others that inhabit the Russian Arctic (U. l. eleonorae and U. heckeri).

-Thick-billed murres spend all of their lives at sea in waters which remain below 5°C, except during the breeding season where they form dense colonies on cliffs.
+Thick-billed murres spend all of their lives at sea in waters which remain below 5°C, except during the breeding season when they form dense colonies on cliffs.
 They move south in winter into northernmost areas of the north Atlantic and Pacific, but only to keep in ice-free waters.

 As a vagrant

 Brünnich's guillemot is a rare vagrant in European countries south of the breeding range.
 In Britain, over 30 individuals have been recorded, but over half of these were tideline corpses.
 Of those that were seen alive, only three have remained long enough to be seen by large numbers of observers.
 All three were in Shetland - winter individuals in February 1987 and November/December 2005, and a bird in an auk colony in summer 1989.
 The 1989 and 2005 birds were both found by the same observer, Martin Heubeck.

 The species has been recorded once in Ireland, and has also been recorded in the Netherlands.
 In the western Atlantic, they may range as far as Florida, and in the Pacific to California.
 Before 1950, large numbers appeared on the North American Great Lakes in early winter, passing up the St. Lawrence River from the East coast.
 Such irruptions have not been seen since 1952.